jdev082/freecat/README.md

 Abuse your powers \
 Make unwanted changes \
 Make changes without permission

 ### Do:
 Ask before merging PRs
-# Clean your code
-First, run `npm run check`.
-To confirm that formatting is needed.
-Then run `npm run format` in your shell to format your code.
-It will automatically commit, and your clean sleek code will be submitted.

 # Release Progress
 ![progress](https://progress-bar.dev/75/?title=2.0)
 ![progresss](https://progress-bar.dev/0/?title=3.0)